100 Fun Things to Do in Chicago

 group of people having drinks| ©joe valenzuela

-Have you ever seen a drunken actor doing a Shakespeare play?
-Well, you've come to the ideal activity; in it a professional artist with 5 shots of Whisky tries to act in a high level theatrical play.
-Yes, a drunken actor, as you read it, how fun it sounds.
+Have you ever seen a drunk actor performing a Shakespeare play?
+Well, you've come to the right place.
+Here, a professional artist with five shots of whiskey tries to perform in a high-level play.
+Yes, a drunk actor, as you read it.
+Sounds fun, right?

 The play takes place at "The Lounge" in The Loop district.
-On site you can drink craft cocktails, so the activity is limited to people 21 and older.
-Don't forget to book the performance via the button below.
+You can drink craft cocktails at the venue, so the activity is limited to people 21 and older.
+Don't forget to book the performance using the button below.

 32. Go to a Chicago Bulls game

-Chicago Bulls is one of the best basketball teams in the NBA and plays various games in their hometown.
-In this regard, you can't miss a basketball game.
-Normally, basketball games in Chicago are held in the imposing multi-sport pavilion United Center.
+The Chicago Bulls are one of the best basketball teams in the NBA and play several games in their home city.
+With that in mind, you can't miss a basketball game.
+Basketball games in Chicago are usually held at the impressive United Center multi-sport arena.

-Moreover, at the United Center in Chicago you can watch different NBA teams, so don't miss this opportunity.
-Best of all, throughout the year you can buy tickets to a Chicago Bulls game, so plan your visit to the Windy City well.
+What's more, at the United Center in Chicago you can see different NBA teams, so don't miss this opportunity.
+Best of all, you can buy tickets to a Chicago Bulls game throughout the year, so plan your visit to the Windy City well.

 Man sitting and looking at art| ©Mary Warren